10 Popular Dog Breeds in Singapore Loved by Pet Owners

 With their small, toy-sized bodies covered in silky white coats, Maltese have become favoured companion dogs in Singapore, particularly among people living in apartments and the elderly.
 Weighing under 7 pounds fully grown, Maltese are tiny in size but lively in spirit – perfect for homes with limited space.
 Additionally, their elegant yet cute look, charming personality, and reputation for not shedding much make them well-suited to indoor living in Singapore’s tropical climate.

-Personality: Maltese form very close bonds and thrive on being with their owners.
+Personality: Maltese dogs form strong bonds with their owners and are known for their friendly nature.
 Their small size, minimal shedding, and lively yet gentle companionship make them trendy pet dogs among Singaporeans.

 Grooming: The Maltese’s long single coat needs thorough daily brushing and combing to prevent mats and tangles.
 Their white coat needs protection from dirt, so most Maltese are kept inside or closely watched when outdoors.